opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ### Visualizing OTel metrics in OpenSearch

-To visualize OTel metrics in OpenSearch, follow these steps:
+To visualize OTel metric data in OpenSearch, follow these steps:

 1. Install the [`opentelemetry-demo` repository](https://github.com/opensearch-project/opentelemetry-demo).
 See the [Getting Started](https://github.com/opensearch-project/opentelemetry-demo/blob/main/tutorial/GettingStarted.md) guide for instructions.
 2. Collect the OTel signals, including metric signals.
 See the [OTel Collector](https://opentelemetry.io/docs/collector/) guide for instructions.